 5) Are your cameras “always on” or “trigger specific”?

 Always-on Wi-Fi security cameras provide 24/7/265 protection.
-However, if you’re worried about Wi-Fi camera data usage, you could also consider motion detection video surveillance.
+However, if you’re worried about Wi-Fi camera data usage, you could also consider motion detection-based video surveillance, which will only activate when it detects someone or something entering its field of view.
 A good security camera network makes use of all the options available.
 In most businesses, some locations are more secure than others.
 Should you consider replacing your always-on surveillance with a camera that wakes up only when triggered by motion?
 The answer is as unique as your business.
 But a motion-triggered security camera will reduce your data usage considerably.